 Journal Article, Reference Module in Earth Systems and Environmental Sciences

-By Kavita Surana, Associate, Science, Technology, and Public Policy Program, Ananth Chikkatur, Former Associate, Energy Technology Innovation Policy research group and Ambuj D. Sagar, Associate, Science, Technology, and Public Policy Program
+By Kavita Surana, Associate, Science, Technology, and Public Policy Program, Ananth Chikkatur, Former Associate, Energy Technology Innovation Policy research group and Ambuj D. Sagar, Visiting Scholar, Science, Technology, and Public Policy Program